 While you may carefully perform experiments to establish whether or not these two variables are related, you still need to be careful to prevent an error that might come from the results of the experiment.
 The two major errors that are possible when conducting experiments are rejecting the null hypothesis when it is actually true, and failing to reject the null hypothesis when it is actually wrong.

-When two variables are not actually related in terms of a cause and effect relationship, it is still possible to see a significant result from an experiment.
+When two variables are not actually related in terms of a cause-and-effect relationship, it is still possible to see a significant result from an experiment.
 An example of such errors could be when a doctor orders a lab to conduct blood work for a specific medical condition for a specific patient.

-Since the test is unlikely to be perfect, there exists a chance that the person interpreting the results rejects the null hypothesis when they shouldn't.
+Since the test is unlikely to be perfect, there exists a chance that the person interpreting the results rejects the null hypothesis when they shouldn’t.
 In a case like this, the null hypothesis is that the patient does not have the condition.
 This means that the test is erroneously interpreted as the patient having the condition.
 This is also known as a Type I error, or a false positive.
-It is possible that the error could lead to a misdiagnosis and treating for a condition that they simply don't have.
+It is possible that the error could lead to a misdiagnosis and treating for a condition that the patient simply doesn’t have.